jonathanstowe/XML-Fast/README.md

 Because this module exists purely to make the AI suggested code in the Synopsis work it's unlikely to gain any additional features, if you want something a bit like this but more flexible then feel free to copy the code and extend it, I might even do that myself.

-If you do however find a real bug (like it makes garbage output with some XML data,) please raise an issue on ]Github](https://github.com/jonathanstowe/XML-Fast/issues).
+If you do however find a real bug (like it makes garbage output with some XML data,) please [raise an issue on Github](https://github.com/jonathanstowe/XML-Fast/issues).
 Test cases with the offending XML are appreciated.

 ## Copyright & Licence